 Nucleic acids are organic polymers, composed of monomer units known as nucleotides.
 Nucleotides are energy-rich compounds that drive metabolic processes in all cells.
 They also serve as chemical signals, key links in cellular systems that respond to hormones and other extracellular stimuli, and are structural components of a number of enzyme cofactors and metabolic intermediates.

-There are a very few different types of nucleotides.
+There are very few different types of nucleotides.
 The main functions of nucleotides are information storage (DNA), protein synthesis (RNA), and energy transfers (ATP and NAD).

 - Why Peptide bonds are Backbone of the Proteins

-Nucleotides (Back bone unit of Nucleic Acids), shown in Figure 1, consist of a sugar, a nitrogenous base, and a phosphate.
+Nucleotides (Backbone unit of Nucleic Acids), shown in Figure 1, consist of a sugar, a nitrogenous base, and a phosphate.
 The sugars are either ribose or deoxyribose.
 They differ by the lack of one oxygen in deoxyribose.
 Both are pentoses usually in a ring form.

-The back structure of Nucleic Acids:
+The back structure of Nucleic Acids

-The nucleic aids (DNA and RNA) are the molecular repositories for genetic information and are jointly referred to as the ‘molecules of hereditary’.
+The nucleic acids (DNA and RNA) are the molecular repositories for genetic information and are jointly referred to as the ‘molecules of hereditary’.
 The structure of every protein, and ultimately of every cell constituent, is a product of information programmed into the nucleotide sequence of a cell’s nucleic acids.

 There are five nitrogenous bases.
-Purines (Adenine and Guanine) are double-ring structures, while pyrimidines (Cytosine, Thymine and Uracil) are single-ringed.
+Purines (Adenine and Guanine) are double-ring structures, while pyrimidines (Cytosine, Thymine, and Uracil) are single-ringed.